nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_AQUARIUM.md

 ## Vocabulary To Learn

 > **Properties:** Imagine a chair.
-Now imagine that you have to write a poem or other paper about the chair you have in your mind.
+Now imagine that you have to write a poem or other paper about the chair.
 How would you describe it?
 It could be a tall, white chair.
 It could be uncomfortable.
-You could say when you purchased it.
+You could say when it was purchased.
 When you describe something, you often list its properties.
 A property of something is just a specific feature of that thing.
-In the short description above, here are the properties of the chair you were imagining.
+From the short description above, here are the properties of the chair you were imagining.
 >   1. Height
 >   1. Color
 >   1. Comfort level